 What is data breach response and investigation?

-A data breach investigation is an integral part of data breach response.
-Its goal is to clarify the circumstances surrounding the breach, assess the damage caused by it, and develop a further plan of action depending on the results of the investigation.
+A data breach investigation is an integral part of the data breach response process.
+Its goal is to clarify the circumstances surrounding the breach, assess the damage it caused, and develop a plan of further action based on the investigation’s results.

 So, what should a company do after a data breach?
 If a data breach has occurred, it’s necessary to detect and respond to the incident as soon as possible.